Code example#

 In this example, the cargo:rerun-if-changed directive tells Cargo to rerun the build script when:

-• Any file in the ../.git/refs folder changes.
+../.git/HEADfile changes. - Any file in the

-• These file changes typically indicate changes to the Git code repository, requiring the retrieval of the Git hash and recompilation of the project.
+build.rsfile changes. - These file changes typically indicate changes to the Git code repository, requiring the retrieval of the Git hash and recompilation of the project.

 Note that the cargo:rerun-if-changed directive can only be used in the build.rs file and must be on a separate line, not mixed with other code.
 This is because the directive is actually a comment, not Rust code, and cannot be included within functions, structs, or other Rust language constructs.